cosmicrafts/cosmicrafts.com/src/assets/markdown/en/tokenomics.md

 ### For Developers:
 - **Sustainable Growth**: With a strong treasury, there’s always room for growth and new ideas.
-- **Grow Together**: Player-focused decisions by the DAO keep the community thriving and adaptable.
+- **Collaboration**: Player-focused decisions by the DAO keep the community thriving and adaptable.

 ---